AnnasSharif/DocInsight-AI/README.md

 pinned: false
 ---

-# 📘 DocPilotAI – RAG-Based PDF Chatbot
+# 📘 DocInsightAI – RAG-Based PDF Chatbot

 **DocPilotAI** is a web-based **Retrieval-Augmented Generation (RAG)** chatbot designed to help users interact with academic PDF documents more effectively.
 Instead of manually searching through lengthy files, users can upload multiple PDFs and ask questions to receive **accurate, context-aware answers** strictly grounded in the document content.